lukewhrit/scarecrow/readme.md

 ## Installation

-Scarecrow isn't yet in a usable state.
-However, you may still install the CLI via the Go CLI using this command:
+Scarecrow is alpha software, it shouldn't be used in production.
+However, you can still install Scarecrow right now and use it if you wish.
+Use this command:

 ```
 $ go get -v -u github.com/lukewhrit/scarecrow